Skip to main content

 Biotech

-Biotech is an advanced form of science that uses genetic engineering, targeted mutation, and selective breeding to shape living organisms into forms that replicate technology.
+Biotech is an advanced field that uses genetic engineering, targeted mutation, and selective breeding to shape living organisms into forms that replicate technology.

 Civilizations skilled in biotech can grow living weapons, armor, tools, sensors, survival gear, and even vehicles.
 These creations may integrate more naturally with their users and can reduce the environmental impact of conventional manufacturing.